 Undergraduate and Postgraduate courses

 Find your course by searching for your course code (on your offer letter) in the online Handbook.
-Select the relevant major and click the course structure tab to view the required units for your course.
-This may consist of core units, specified electives and/or general elective units.
+Scroll down to the Structure heading to view the required units for your course.
+This may consist of spine units, course core units, major units and/or options units.

-Take note of the unit codes and teaching periods of the units you would like to take.
+Take note of the unit codes and offerings of the units you want to take.
 You should select units for the whole calendar year.

-You can choose general electives from a range of disciplines, excluding veterinary science, law, nursing and some chiropractic science and education units.
-General elective units can contribute towards a second major, co-major or minor if your course structure allows this.
+You can choose options from a range of disciplines, excluding veterinary science, law, nursing and some chiropractic science and education units.
+You can use your options units to contribute towards a second major, co-major or minor if your course structure allows this.

 How many units to enrol in